Olof Wallquist: Biography

-Nevertheless, even the combative Wallqvist was appalled when, on February 16, 1789, the king privately informed him that he meant on the following day soundly to trounce the Estate of Nobles in the presence of the three other estates and bend them to his royal will.
-A friend of compromise, like most of the men of his cloth, Wallqvist dissuaded all revolutionary expedients at the outset, though when the king proved immovable the bishop materially smoothed the way before him.
-At this memorable riksdag Wallqvist exhibited, moreover, financial ability of the highest order, and, as president of the ecclesiastical commission, assisted in balancing the budget and find the funds necessary for resuming the war with Russia.
+On 16 February 1789 Gustav III privately told Wallquist that he intended, the next day, to confront the Estate of Nobles before the three other estates and compel their assent.
+Wallquist initially urged him against extra-constitutional measures, but once the king refused to change course, the bishop worked to secure support for him among the non-noble estates.
+At the riksdag of 1789 Wallquist also acted as president of the ecclesiastical commission, where he took part in efforts to balance the budget and raise funds for the continuation of the war with Russia.

 During the brief riksdag of 1792, as a member of the secret committee, Wallqvist was at the very centre of affairs and rendered the king essential services.
 Indeed, it may be safely said that Gustavus III, during the last six years of his reign, mainly depended upon Wallqvist and his clerical colleague, Carl Gustaf Nordin, who were patriotic enough to subordinate even their private enmity to the royal service.

 During the Reuterholm administration, Wallqvist, like the rest of the Gustavians, was kept remote from court.
 In 1800 he was recalled to the political arena.
 But his old rivalry with Nordin was resumed at the same time, and when the latter defeated a motion of the bishop's in the Estate of Clergy, at the diet of Norrköping, Wallqvist from sheer vexation had a stroke of apoplexy and died the same day.

 Work

-As bishop of Växjö, Wallqvist was remarkable for his extraordinary administrative ability.
-He did much for education and for the poorer clergy, and endowed the library of the gymnasium with 6000 volumes.
-As an author also he was more than distinguished.
+As bishop of Växjö, Wallqvist was remarkable for his administrative ability.
+He contributed for education and for the clergy, and endowed the library of the gymnasium with 6000 volumes.
+As an author he was distinguished.
 His Ecclesiastique Samlingar testify to his skill and diligence as a collector of manuscripts, while his Minnen och Bref, ed.
-E. V. Montan (Stockholm, 1878), is one of the most trustworthy and circumstantial documents relating to the Gustavian era of Swedish history.
+E. V. Montan (Stockholm, 1878), are considered trustworthy documents relating to the Gustavian era of Swedish history.